 Low-code governance: What you need to know

-Learn what low-code governance is and why it’s necessary for your organisation.
+Learn what low-code governance is and why it’s necessary for your organization.

 What is low-code governance?

-Low-code governance is how your organisation guides its professional and citizen developers—employees who use technology to create solutions for business needs—in building custom applications using a low-code development platform.
+Low-code governance is how your organization guides its professional and citizen developers—employees who use technology to create solutions for business needs—in building custom applications using a low-code development platform.

 These platforms help employees—whether or not they have coding experience—to create applications through a graphical user interface.
 They use features like templates and drag-and-drop functionality to quickly build apps that automate business processes.
 Very little manual coding is needed, except to add custom elements to an application using cascading style sheets.

-During the software development lifecycle, low-code governance helps you maintain security and compliance and maximise the value of your low-code development platform.
+During the software development lifecycle, low-code governance helps you maintain security and compliance and maximize the value of your low-code development platform.

 Why is low-code governance necessary?

 Low-code governance is necessary for ensuring that your professional and citizen developers adhere to policies, security procedures, and organizational standards.
 For example, your platform governance framework may define what can be built on the platform, who is responsible for reviewing and approving the applications, and how to follow your IT department’s best practices for low-code development.

 Professional and citizen developers use tools like low-code development platforms to quickly create and deliver business applications that don’t rely on manual programming.
 Professional developers have the expertise to write code, but it’s time-consuming and requires code reviews and maintenance.
 While development is not part of their job, citizen developers are go-getters who find faster and easier ways to get work done.
 They see opportunities to improve processes for their team using tools sanctioned by their IT department.

 Citizen development can easily veer into shadow IT—using hardware or software without the knowledge or approval of the IT or security teams in the organization—which can introduce security risks.
 Citizen developer governance helps reduce risks like data leaks and compliance violations.
 Elements of this governance strategy include: